patrick-junghenn/Coronavirus-CNN/README.md

 The CNN utilizes a VGG16 network, pre-trained on ImageNet, as the base model.
 Keras and TensorFlow were utilized for this project.

 Unfortunately, due to a lack of COVID-19 X-ray images, the size of the dataset is rather small.
-However, since I utilized transfer learning techniques, the results were decent (about 85% accuracy).
+However, since transfer learning techniques were utilized, the results were decent (about 85% accuracy).

 This project is a great example of the effectiveness of transfer learning when data is scarce.